 As of 2017, it seems that Papercats has brought back this particular design!
 They are always releasing beautiful designs on their main website, and also their newer website reserved just for their limited corset collections as well as their Etsy store.

-Please note that I have not tried every corset in this list, nor do I necessarily endorse every brand featured in these Guided Galleries.
-This is for informational use only.
-Please contact the individual corsetieres for more specific information about their adjustable corsets.
-Affiliate links help this page stay online and keep the galleries free for everyone to use.
+*Please note that I have not personally tried every corset brand in this list, nor do I necessarily endorse every company on this list.
+This is for informational purposes only.
+Please contact the individual corsetieres or businesses for more information on shorter longline corsets, including more specific measurements.
+Affiliate links help keep this gallery online, and free to use for everyone.

 These days, it seems that most people who seek out corsets are looking for anything but the modern slim shape – many are specifically looking for an hourglass or dramatic wasp-waist silhouette – but the beauty of personal taste is that inevitably some people do seek out a corset with a ‘softer’ silhouette, whether because it fits their body type more comfortably or because they’re using their corset as posture support without wanting too much waist reduction.

 These corsets would fit ‘ruler’ or ‘apple’ shaped bodies (those with more narrow hips and a natural waist that is nearly the same size, or possibly even larger than their iliac crest measurement).
 If one has a protruding, convex tummy that is larger than their hip measurement, it’s even theoretically possible to “tightlace” in one of these corsets, and would be a more appropriate entry-level corset compared to a concave / more hourglass corset (which may result in too much flaring at the top and bottom edges).

 Below you will find some of the more popular corsets with a modern slim silhouette.
 Those who are naturally more of an hourglass may be interested in starting with a different silhouette, however.